 Call for Council Award Nominations

-The National Health Care for the Homeless Council and its membership groups will honor worthy individuals with awards at the 2017 National HCH Conference & Policy Symposium.
+The National Health Care for the Homeless Council and its membership groups will honor worthy individuals with awards at the 2019 National Health Care for the Homeless Conference & Policy Symposium.
 Read below to learn more about these accolades and how to submit nominations for them.

 Philip W. Brickner National Leadership Award